A Globally Convergent Variational Framework for Mode Number Detection via Spectral Cutting Curves

 We choose five typical signals including single mode signal, multi-mode signal, piecewise continuous signal, signal that are not necessarily narrow-banded, composite signal in which the center frequency of its components are very close.
-We only illustrate the initial and final state of the iteration for the evaluation of the support baseline, as well as the convergent curve with respect to the error in logarithm to indicate the number of iteration steps in the caption, and leave the detail of decomposition result in \ref{Experiment}.
+We only illustrate the initial and final state of the iteration for the evaluation of the cutting curve, as well as the convergent curve with respect to the error in logarithm to indicate the number of iteration steps in the caption, and leave the detail of decomposition result in Appendix \ref{Experiment}.

 Experiment 1: The first example is a single mode signal, on the other words, the signal is narrow-banded and only contains one center frequency.
 Here we choose $y(t)=100\sin 20\pi t$.
 As we see the normalized center frequency is $0.1$.
 The algorithm takes 5161 steps and 1.88 seconds to converge.